overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 #### Version added: 0.78

-> Fired when fps information is ready with a JSON containing the information.
+> Fired when FPS information is ready with a JSON containing the information.

 #### Event data example: Success